UN GMC Challenged In Calgary Fed Court, 300-635 8th Ave SW.

 First, this needs to be said right away: it is entirely disingenuous to hold these annual conventions.
 Tens of thousands of people are flown in from all corners of the globe.
 They create a massive carbon footprint, to attend seminars about limiting greenhouse gases.
 We are in the age of the internet and video conferencing.

 Second, climate change is an urgent matter, but we hold annual conventions.
 As soon as the first one wraps up, begin planning for the next one.
 Doesn’t sound very urgent.

 Third, even if all parties had to meet, why bring a delegation of thousands of people?
 Why not send just a handful of people instead?
 Practice what you preach.

 Fourth, when the U.N. talks about “greenhouse gases”, they include carbon dioxide, which is used as plant food (along with water) for photosynthesis to generate sugars and other complex molecules.
 Why lie and call it pollution.

 Fifth, all of these predictions are based on computer modelling.
 In modelling, you input some data, using a certain algorithm, and the computer spits out a prediction.
 These are predictions, not actual evidence and are extremely unreliable.

 Sixth, even if you disregard all of the above, one question still has to be asked.
 How does taxing “greenhouse gases” actually result in less of them?
 (Short of killing your economy of course).

 Okay, now that the obvious questions are addressed, let’s go through the text of the Paris Agreement for the most important sections.
-Quotes are in bold/italics, responses in regular text.
+Quotes are in blocks, responses in regular text.

 In pursuit of the objective of the Convention, and being guided by its principles, including the principle of equity and common but differentiated responsibilities and respective capabilities, in the light of different national circumstances,